 Loudoun History Awards highlight diverse aspects of the county’s history.
 They honor individuals who have made significant contributions to preserving Loudoun’s past through collection of county documents and memorabilia, preservation of historic landmarks, visual arts, writing and long-term involvement in local history organizations.
 Presented annually since 1993, except in 2000 when renovation of Thomas Balch Library prevented the event, these awards have recognized some of Loudoun County’s best known historians, writers, preservationists, and conservationists.

-Please see our brochure for a list of past recipients and details on the nomination process.
+Please see our History Awards Brochure for a list of past recipients and details on the nomination process.

 In fulfillment of its mission of furthering knowledge of local history and as an outreach to the community, Thomas Balch Library Advisory Commission recognizes high school students for excellence in historical research at the annual Loudoun County Public School Social Science Fair.
 This award complements the Loudoun History Award which recognizes individuals who have made significant contributions to preserving Loudoun’s past through collection of county documents and memorabilia, preservation of historic landmarks, visual arts, writing and long-term involvement in local history organization.